bkgood/giter/README.md

 probably? i wouldn't try to write a blas implementation with it. but for typical webby line-of-business type stuff, it is predictably slow, and behaves the same for large and small n.

+but if someone did write a blas implementation with this i would be amused.